I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsystemobjects4-getthreadidbyhandle.md

 <p> </p>

 ## -remarks
 <p>In kernel-mode debugging, because the handle is an artificial handle for a processor,  this method returns the engine thread ID for the virtual thread representing that processor.</p>

 <p>For more information about threads, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558896">Threads and Processes</a>.
 For details on system handles, see <a href="wdkgloss.h#wdkgloss.handle#wdkgloss.handle"><i>Handles</i></a>.</p>

-<p>In kernel-mode debugging, because the handle is an artificial handle for a processor,  this method returns the engine thread ID for the virtual thread representing that processor.</p>

-<p>For more information about threads, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558896">Threads and Processes</a>.
-For details on system handles, see <a href="wdkgloss.h#wdkgloss.handle#wdkgloss.handle"><i>Handles</i></a>.</p>